 This is a federal grant program based solely on need (EFC as defined by FAFSA).
 Students are not required to repay these monies.
 The amount of the grant varies and is determined by the student's need, enrollment, and the cost of attendance at the school and is disbursed by semester.
 The Pell Grant is not available to students with baccalaureate degrees.
-The maximum Pell Grant award for the 2024-2025 award year (July 1, 2024, to June 30, 2025, is \$7,395.
+The maximum Pell Grant award for the 2025-2026 award year is \$7,395.
 The smallest Pell Grant award for full-time students is \$740.
 Pell Grants are limited to 12 semesters (or equivalent).
 Only the amount (or percent) of time that a student is enrolled will count against that time limit.